Note: The following scenario is fictional and used for illustration.

 Solutions for Property-Rich Clients

-Downsizing with gifting Moving from a £2 million home to a £1 million property releases £1 million for gifting.
+Moving from a £2 million home to a £1 million property releases £1 million for gifting.
 Critically, the RNRB includes downsizing provisions—if the proceeds are gifted to direct descendants, the RNRB remains available.
 This allows clients to reduce estate value while maintaining tax reliefs.

-Equity release to fund gifting For clients who don't want to move, equity release provides liquidity for gifts without selling the home.
+For clients who don't want to move, equity release provides liquidity for gifts without selling the home.
 The loan reduces the estate value (it's a liability), while the gifted proceeds start the seven-year clock for IHT exemption.
 This requires careful modeling—interest rates on equity release are typically higher than standard mortgages.

-Property in trust Transferring property to trust triggers an immediate 20% IHT charge on value above the nil rate band, but removes all future growth from the estate.
+Transferring property to trust triggers an immediate 20% IHT charge on value above the nil rate band, but removes all future growth from the estate.
 For a £2 million property appreciating at 4% annually, the growth over 15 years is approximately £800,000.
 An immediate £270,000 charge ((£2m - £325k) × 20%) may be worthwhile to shelter £800,000 of growth.

-Life insurance for liquidity A whole-of-life policy written in trust provides funds to pay IHT without forcing property sales.
+A whole-of-life policy written in trust provides funds to pay IHT without forcing property sales.
 For a £700,000 policy covering the IHT bill, annual premiums might be £8,000-£12,000 for a healthy 65-year-old.
 Over 20 years, the total premium cost of £240,000 is substantially less than the £700,000 tax it covers.

-Sale to children with market rent Selling property to adult children removes it from the estate, but the parent must pay market rent to avoid reservation of benefit rules.
+Selling property to adult children removes it from the estate, but the parent must pay market rent to avoid reservation of benefit rules.
 This can work where children have resources to purchase (perhaps with mortgage), and rental payments fund the parents' other living costs.
 It's technically complex and requires legal advice.

 HMRC Payment Arrangements